Author:

 When a driver is arrested for DUI/DWI in Missouri, law enforcement will take them to a criminal justice center where they will be charged with criminal and administrative penalties.
 The criminal penalty involves criminal conviction, jail time, fines, and possibly probation.
 The administrative penalty is a driver’s license suspension or revocation issued by the Missouri Department of Revenue.

-Whether you’re facing DUI/DWI charges for the first time or are a repeat offender, Missouri DWI & Criminal Law Center can provide experienced legal assistance.
+Whether you’re facing DUI/DWI charges for the first time or are a repeat offender, Benjamin Law Firm, LLC can provide experienced legal assistance.
 Our experienced DWI lawyers understand the legalities of Missouri’s laws and will provide you with a comprehensive defense strategy to help reduce or dismiss your charges.

 What is the difference Between DUI and DWI in Missouri?